TeamPiped/documentation/content/docs/architecture/index.md

 Piped has 3 components:

 -   A frontend in VueJS
--   A backed in Java which uses NewPipeExtractor
+-   A backend in Java which uses NewPipeExtractor
 -   A proxy in Golang

 links: https://github.com/TeamPiped/Piped\, https://github.com/TeamPiped/Piped-Backend and, https://github.com/FireMasterK/http3-ytproxy